capactio/capact/docs/faq.md

 In general, all these tools are used to describe and enforce the desired state of the environment.
 As Capact is a layer above of the tools, they can be used as a part of a Capact workflow and even can be mixed.
 We already have [Terraform runner](https://github.com/capactio/capact/tree/main/cmd/terraform-runner/README.md).
 Ansible and other runners are also possible.

 For example, when running Capact manifests, you can deploy AWS RDS and EKS defined as Terraform modules.
 Then, using Helm runner, you can deploy Mattermost in your Kubernetes cluster.
 All this can be done in one OCF manifest.
-See our [Mattermost example](./tutorial/mattermost-installation/README.md) for more details.
+See our [Mattermost example](./example/mattermost-installation.md) for more details.

 ### Pulumi

 Capact supports Terraform runner to use Terraform modules to manage your infrastucture.
 Pulumi is similar to Terraform, however, Instead of having its configuration language, you can use programming languages like Python, Go, JavaScript and others.
-There could be a Pulumi runner for Capact, which allows you to use Pulimi content in OCF manifests.
+There could be a Pulumi runner for Capact, which allows you to use Pulumi content in OCF manifests.

 ## What is the origin of name "Capact"?